VSEPR theory

-The premise of VSEPR is that the valence electron pairs surrounding an atom tend to repel each other and will, therefore, adopt an arrangement that minimizes this repulsion.
-This in turn decreases the molecule's energy and increases its stability, which determines the molecular geometry.
+The premise of VSEPR is that the valence electron pairs surrounding an atom tend to repel each other.
+The greater the repulsion, the higher in energy (less stable) the molecule is.
+Therefore, the VSEPR-predicted molecular geometry of a molecule is the one that has as little of this repulsion as possible.
 Gillespie has emphasized that the electron-electron repulsion due to the Pauli exclusion principle is more important in determining molecular geometry than the electrostatic repulsion.

 The insights of VSEPR theory are derived from topological analysis of the electron density of molecules.
 Such quantum chemical topology (QCT) methods include the electron localization function (ELF) and the quantum theory of atoms in molecules (AIM or QTAIM).
-Hence, VSEPR is unrelated to wave function-based methods such as orbital hybridisation in valence bond theory.

 History

 The idea of a correlation between molecular geometry and number of valence electron pairs (both shared and unshared pairs) was originally proposed in 1939 by Ryutaro Tsuchida in Japan, and was independently presented in a Bakerian Lecture in 1940 by Nevil Sidgwick and Herbert Powell of the University of Oxford.
 In 1957, Ronald Gillespie and Ronald Sydney Nyholm of University College London refined this concept into a more detailed theory, capable of choosing between various alternative geometries.